Law Firm in India

 100%

-7 Systemically Important Core Investment Company (CIC-ND-SI) An NBFC whose principal business is that of shares and securities.
+7 Systemically Important Core Investment Company (CIC-ND-SI) An NBFC whose main business involves dealing in securities and shares.

-Holds 90% of assets in form of shares and securities.
+Holds 90% of assets in form of securities or shares.

 Asset size is INR 100 crores and above.